CNEWA Canada

 A dentist performs a checkup on a Sunni Muslim patient at St. Ephrem the Syriac Dispensary in the Al Soulimanya neighborhood of Aleppo.
 The clinic, funded and operated by the Syriac Orthodox Church, is open to those of all faith communities. (photo: Spencer Osberg)

-This year CNEWA will continue to provide health care to thousands of disadvantaged people who cannot afford the cost of medical services.
+This year, CNEWA-Pontifical Mission has provided health care to thousands of disadvantaged people who cannot afford the cost of medical services.

 We work through local partners on the ground, who carefully screen prospective beneficiaries and help them to obtain medical care.
 This program supports approximately 2,000 persons annually, including children, youth, adults and the elderly.